Tasha Danvers: Athletics career

 In February 2007, Danvers was inducted into the USC Hall of Fame.

-Returning to the world scene in 2006, Danvers won her first global medal at the Melbourne Commonwealth Games, a silver.
+Returning to the world scene in 2006, Danvers won her first global medal at the Melbourne Commonwealth Games, a silver and wo her third AAA title at the 2006 AAA Championships.
 She ended the summer as the sixth ranked hurdler in the world, setting the stage for her 2007 and 2008 seasons, and reclaiming her position as Britain's number one 400 m hurdler.
 In 2007 Danvers made her first World Championship final, in a near personal best, 54.08 s.
 She drew lane 2 in the final and took 8th, but finished the season with a strong run of races following Osaka, finishing the season ranked number 10 by Track and Field News.
 She remained the British number one for the 2nd consecutive year.
+Danvers-Smith also won a fourth and last British title at the 2007 British Athletics Championships.

 In 2008, Danvers' athletics season started badly.
 She had achilles problems, and tore her hamstring on her first training session back from the Achilles tendon injury.
 At that year's British championships she recorded a disappointing time of 57.00 s, finishing in 2nd place far below her personal best.
 The race was won by the young athlete Perri Shakes Drayton.
 When the Olympic team was announced the following week, many criticised the selection of Danvers, as Shakes Drayton was an improving athlete, and Danvers, in many people's opinions, had reached her peak.
 However, Danvers attended the Olympics, winning her heat, and finishing 2nd in her semi-final, being the 4th fastest qualifier for the 400 m hurdles final.
 Danvers was in lane 7, one inside of ones of the favourites Tiffany Ross Williams.
 On entering the final straight, Danvers found herself in 3rd place.
 A part of the race that had been disastrous for her in the past, seemed to be in her favour, as she stormed down the straight closing down on the athlete ahead of her.
 She won a bronze medal in the final, with a personal best of 53.84s, behind Melaine Walker of Jamaica and Sheena Tosta of the United States.

 Danvers missed the 2009 World Championships in Athletics due to injury.

 In 2010, she was inducted into the London Youth Games Hall of Fame.

 In June 2012, Danvers retired because of a series of injury problems.